pikdum/blog/content/posts/thistle-tea/index.md

 After that, I wanted to play around a bit by randomizing equipment on every jump.
 Here I learned that you need to send all fields in the update object packet, like health, or they get reset.
-I was trying to just send the equipment changes, but I'd die on every jump.
+I was trying to just send the equipment changes but I'd die on every jump.

 ![](20240614_20h11m08s_grim.avif)